gregtom6/AssetSearcher/README.md

-A simple asset searcher, mainly for smaller projects.
+A simple asset searcher for Unity, mainly for smaller projects.